Overview Decide Design Deliver Evaluate

 Graphics Editing Programs

 Graphics can be created from scratch (with graphics software programs), scanned, downloaded from the web or shot with a digital camera.
-The possibilities are:
+For more information:

 Other Multimedia Tools